nonlining/CarND/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image7]

-I used function ** ** to get second order polynomial of left and right lane.
+I used function **sliding_windows_fit()** to get second order polynomial of left and right lane.
 This function will take a histogram along all the columns with sliding window of the image.
 In every window, histogram I am adding up the pixel values along each column in the image.
 In my thresholded binary image, pixels are either 0 or 1, so the two most prominent peaks in this histogram will be good indicators of the x-position of the base of the lane lines.
 I can get a midpoint of line in every windows.
 Then I can use those midpoint with Numpy polyfit() to get second order polynomial.

 ![alt text][image8]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+I did this in lines ** "Determine the curvature of the lane and vehicle position with respect to center" ** cell in my code in `project4.ipynb`

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-This implemntations are on my project4.ipynb **Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position** block.
+This implemntations are on my project4.ipynb **Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position** cell.

 ![alt text][image10]